AEW Double or Nothing lineup: The updated card for the Memorial Day weekend event - Pro Wrestling Dot Net

 -The Women’s Owen Hart Cup Tournament Final

+-“The Young Bucks” Matt Jackson and Nick Jackson vs. Matt Hardy and Jeff Hardy

--“Jericho Appreciation Society” Chris Jericho, Jake Hager, Daniel Garcia, Matt Menard, and Angelo Parker vs. Jon Moxley, Bryan Danielson, Eddie Kingston, Santana, Ortiz in a Gang Warfare match
+-“Jericho Appreciation Society” Chris Jericho, Jake Hager, Daniel Garcia, Matt Menard, and Angelo Parker vs. Jon Moxley, Bryan Danielson, Eddie Kingston, Santana, Ortiz in an Anarchy in the Arena match

+-“Death Triangle” Pac, Penta Oscuro, and Rey Fenix vs. “House of Black” Malakai Black, Brody King, and Buddy Matthews

 -(Pre-Show) Hook and Danhausen vs. Tony Nese and Mark Sterling

 Powell’s POV: Cole will face the winners of Wednesday’s Samoa Joe vs. Kyle O’Reilly match in the tournament finals.
+The winners of the Britt Baker vs. Toni Storm and Kris Statlander vs. Ruby Soho semifinal matches will meet in the finals.
 AEW will also hold the go-home editions of Dynamite and Rampage in Las Vegas at Michelob Ultra Arena, and there will be a fan fest event on Saturday, May 28 at the Mandalay Bay Convention Center.
-Join me for my live review of Double Or Nothing beginning with the Buy-In pre-show.
+AEW Double Or Nothing is listed as a $49.99 pay-per-view event in the United States.
+Join me for my live review of Double Or Nothing beginning with the Buy-In pre-show at 6CT/7ET, and the main card at 7CT/8ET.
 Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment